intel/sriov-fec-operator/spec/openshift-sriov-fec-operator.md

 ## Overview

-This document provides the instructions for using the OpenNESS Operator for Wireless FEC Accelerators in Red Hat's OpenShift Container Platform.
+This document provides the instructions for using the SEO Operator for Wireless FEC Accelerators in Red Hat's OpenShift Container Platform.
 This operator was developed with aid of the Special Resource Operator framework based on the Operator SDK project.

-## OpenNESS Operator for Wireless FEC Accelerators
+## SEO Operator for Wireless FEC Accelerators

-The role of the OpenNESS Operator for Intel Wireless FEC Accelerator is to orchestrate and manage the resources/devices exposed by a range of Intel's vRAN FEC acceleration devices/hardware within the OpenShift cluster.
+The role of the SEO Operator for Intel Wireless FEC Accelerator is to orchestrate and manage the resources/devices exposed by a range of Intel's vRAN FEC acceleration devices/hardware within the OpenShift cluster.
 The operator is a state machine which will configure the resources and then monitor them and act autonomously based on the user interaction.
-The operator design of the OpenNESS Operator for Intel Wireless FEC Accelerator supports the following vRAN FEC accelerators:
+The operator design of the SEO Operator for Intel Wireless FEC Accelerator supports the following vRAN FEC accelerators:

 * [Intel® PAC N3000 for vRAN Acceleration](https://github.com/otcshare/openshift-operator/blob/master/spec/vran-accelerators-supported-by-operator.md#intel-pac-n3000-for-vran-acceleration)
 * [Intel® vRAN Dedicated Accelerator ACC100](https://github.com/otcshare/openshift-operator/blob/master/spec/vran-accelerators-supported-by-operator.md#intel-vran-dedicated-accelerator-acc100)